trycrmr/100-days-of-code/log.md

 Today I did another twenty practice questions.
 I'm definitely learning because I get more opinionated about the answers to the questions.
 At times, it can feel like something I've learned from previous questions contradicts what I learn from newer questions.
 Most of the time the explanation spells out the difference, but occasionally it doesn't.
 This can be frustrating, but I had this experience before prepping for the AWS Solutions Architect Professional exam.

 There have been several cases around handling log files for analysis given business requirements from several parties.
 This is a really neat and practical system, incorporating streaming aspects with analytics.
 It feels like a pretty common experience across architectures, and it's getting me excited to practice building such a ubiquitious OLTP to OLAP setup.
 The patterns here can be replicated across any sort of streaming data into an analytical, persistent data store.

 Questions like these have me longing for a time when I switch back to pragmatic drilling with AWS services.
-Actually getting the certification is pulling at my like a strong magnet, so I'll probably follow through, but, oh boy, it'll be a blast standing up the architectures I'm being asked about!
+Actually getting the certification is pulling at my like a strong magnet, so I'll probably follow through, but, oh boy, it'll be a blast standing up the architectures I'm being asked about sometime during these 100 days!

 **Link to work:**
 - Nothing for today